dangarfield/beds-hackathon-2017/scenarios.md

 ## Scenario 3

-__Title__ Global weather data - show on map
+__Title__ "What's the weather like where we're going today?"

 __Description__

 On-board ship - keeping up-to-date with changes in the weather is vital.
 On-board a cruise ship is no different - except now there are many more interested parties - our customers!

 At TUI we always strive to give our customers the absolute best holiday experience we can.
-Of course, we can't change the weather - but we can give our customers the most accurate & up-to-date information.
+Of course, we can't change the weather - but we can give our customers the most accurate & up-to-date information possible.

 __Level 1__